-We should be very clear about the differences between an “unformattable, unusable” USB drive and a “corrupt/damaged” one.
-When the stick is damaged beyond repair, there’s no other option but to replace it.
-On the contrary, if you just find that you were unable to detect or use the removable media, then it can be repaired using the steps shown in this tutorial.
+We have to be clear about the difference between an “unformattable, unusable” USB drive and a “corrupt/damaged” one.
+When the stick is damaged beyond repair, there’s no option but to replace it.
+On the other hand, if you were just unable to detect or use the removable media, then it can be repaired using the steps shown here.

-chkdsk entry, which you can find in File Explorer.
-Next,
+chkdskentry, which you can find in File Explorer.

 As shown below,

-Chkdsk shows there are no errors or bad sectors in the USB drive.
-This means it’s not corrupt.
+chkdsk shows there are no errors or bad sectors in the USB drive.
+This means it’s not corrupted.